obroadrick/stratified_athena/README.md

 ### hypergeometric.py
 Hypergeometric functions from SUITE.
 (Not used?)

-### minerva_round_size_script.py
-Script that computes the round size for a contest-wide Minerva audit with no stratification.

 ### minerva_s.py
 Minerva file from r2b2 modified to handle a null hypothesis with nonzero margin.